Anjana's Grey Hair Transformation

 Pixie cut!
 Though it was too short, I really loved it.

 The idea was to get a pixie and grow the silvers to shoulder length.
-That’s what I always have been comfortable with.
-And I tried and grew my hair almost a bob length but couldn’t resist getting it cut again as I find pixie is flattering on me, also easy to maintain and can be worn casually or dressed up for special occasions too.
+That’s what I’ve always been comfortable with.
+I tried and grew my hair almost to bob length but couldn’t resist getting it cut again.
+I find a pixie flattering on me, easy to maintain and can be worn casually or dressed up for special occasions.

 Anjana's natural grey hair transition indian india asian gray hair woman

-Maximum length I aquired after several trims while growing out the pixie.
+Maximum length I acquired after several trims while growing out the pixie.

 What my friends have to say…

 It’s such a topic that you will always get mixed reactions from the people around you.
 All of my female friends dye their hair.
 They say they are not comfortable showing their grey hair.
 They either use henna or hair colour to cover their greys.
 Talking about men, again, mixed reactions.
-But after I got my hair cut, I saw positive responses from the younger ones.
-They appreciate my new look indicating that I don’t look old.😊
+But after my haircut, I saw positive responses from the younger ones.
+They appreciate my new look, indicating that I don’t look old.😊

 And the life partner…